bradgwest/paap/write/paper.md

 hidden layer receives information from every pixel in the image, specifically the pixel value transformed by the weight and bias of the respective connection.
-For the image context, it intuitively seems that this structure is non-optimal: the relationship between the four pixel values of an image's corners seems irrelevant compared to the relationship of the 4 pixels in any $2 \time 2$ region of the image.
-The pixel relationships in the latter seems much more relevant to a model concerned with recognizing image structure at some abstraction layer.
+For the image context, it intuitively seems that this structure is non-optimal: the relationship between the four pixel values of an image's corners seem less important for modelling image structure than the relationship of adjacent pixels in any $2 \times 2$ region of the image.
 Convolutional neural networks acknowledge this distinction and differ from fully connected networks by defining a local receptive field of size $h$, where ($h \times h$) is the number of adjacent inputs that will connect to